JuDelCo/CoreMath/README.md

 JuCore Math
 =====================

 JuCore Math is a linear algebra math library.
-It also contains 2D, 3D physics and Inverse Kinematics methods.
+It also contains 2D, 3D physics, noise generators, random functions and Inverse Kinematics methods.

 Note: All angles are in radians (except using euler functions).